murkl/arch-os/docs/CONTRIBUTING.md

 # Contributing

-Everything here follows from one rule: **a commit is built once**.
-The ISO on the release page is not a rebuild of what was tested.
-It is the file that was tested, moved.
+One rule: **a commit is built once**.
+The ISO on the release page is not a rebuild of what was tested - it is that file, moved.

 ## Branches

-`main` is the released line, and it is one straight line: one commit per round of work.
-The work itself happens on `dev`.
+`main` is the released line, one commit per round.
+Work happens on `dev`.

 ```mermaid
 flowchart LR